-At Schmidt & Clark, we are dedicated to helping individuals who have suffered due to contaminated food products.
-Our experienced legal team is here to guide you through the process and fight for the compensation you deserve.
+At Schmidt & Clark, LLP, our team of experienced attorneys has spent years handling foodborne illness cases and guiding victims through the litigation process to recover damages.
+We are dedicated to helping individuals who have suffered due to contaminated food products and fighting for the compensation you deserve.

 Call us toll-free 24 hrs/day by dialing (866) 588-0600.